MineFartS/noip-renew/README.md

-# Script to auto renew/confirm noip.com free hosts
+# Automatically confirm noip.com free hosts

+[noip.com](https://www.noip.com/) free hosts expire every month.
+This script uses [Selenium](https://www.selenium.dev/) and [GAS](https://script.google.com/home) to automatically renew hosts

+-[Selenium](https://www.selenium.dev/) is used to automatically navigate No-IP.com to renew the hosts.
+-[GAS](https://script.google.com/home) is used to grab the OPTs from your gmail inbox.
+.

 Please Note
 -